kgrodzicki/kgrodzicki.github.com/_posts/2011-08-12-spring-integration.markdown

 > _shelf products that aim to control it.
 This is where the big vendors have all gone wrong with_
 > _SOA - and where SpringSource, yet again, has gotten it right with Spring Integration."_

+For more information refer to wikipedia[^eai] or SI home page[^si].
+You will find there documentation, reference manual, articles, podcasts and much more.

 ### Lets take a look on some advantages and disadvantages of the SI.

 #### At first advantages:

 * __Implements proven patterns__ - The SI team didn’t invent the wheel again.
-The whole architecture and solutions in SI are based on well-known Enterprise Integration Patterns[^eip].
+The whole architecture and solutions in SI are based on Enterprise Integration Patterns[^eip].
   For example [Service Activator pattern](http://bit.ly/riOKGt):
   <script src="https://gist.github.com/1139466.js?file=gistfile1.xml">
   </script>